-Credentials Summary Credentials Specify the credentials for Fixed Width connector.
-Select Mount mount_SLUOZG6D Path Under Mount test/subdir/sub2
+Credentials Specify the credentials for Fixed Width connector.
+Select Mount mount_SLUOZG6D Path Under Mount test/subdir/sub2 Cancel Back Next Test Connection Save

-- 3. Summary: Here you can view the following information for File System Mount Point: - · Connection Name: This is the name of the connection being created/edited. - · Mount Name: This is a list of mount names created in the engine. - Remote Path: The complete remote path.
-On selecting a mount name and typing a path in the above input box, this gets updated.
+- 3. Summary: Here you can view the following information for File System Mount Point: - Connection Name: This is the name of the connection being created/edited. - · Mount Name: This is a list of mount names created in the engine. - Remote Path: The complete remote path.
+On selecting a mount name and typing a path in the above input box, this gets updated. - Path Under Mount: A path relative to the path mounted.
+By default, it is at the root of the remote Mount path.